 The Journal of Motor Learning and Development (JMLD) is a peer-reviewed journal that publishes original research papers, reviews, and invited target articles.

-In preparing manuscripts for publication in JMLD, authors must closely follow the Publication Manual of the American Psychological Association (6th ed., 2010).
+In preparing manuscripts for publication in JMLD, authors must closely follow the Publication Manual of the American Psychological Association (7th ed., 2020).
 Writing should be concise and direct.
 Avoid unnecessary jargon and abbreviations.
 Acronyms should be used sparingly as they can make the manuscript difficult to read.
-Avoid abbreviations in the title.
+Avoid abbreviations in the title and the abstract.
 Formats of numbers and measurement units, and all other style matters, including capitalization, punctuation, references, and citations, must follow the Publication Manual of the APA.

 The manuscript must be submitted as a Microsoft Word document.
 Other file formats, including PDF documents, are not accepted for the main (text) document.
 The manuscript should contain no clues as to author identity, such as acknowledgments, institutional information, and mention of a specific city.
 Thus, information that might identify the author(s) should be omitted or highlighted in black.
 The first page of the manuscript should include only the title of the manuscript and date of submission.
 All manuscripts must include an abstract of 150−200 words and three to six keywords chosen from terms not used in the manuscript title.
 Line numbers should be embedded in the left margin to facilitate the review process.
 For studies involving humans, the participants section must include a statement certifying that the study received institutional approval and that the participants’ informed consent was obtained.
 Manuscripts (including references, tables, figures, etc.) should not exceed the following page limits:

 Letter to the Editor: 5 pages